Considerations To Keep In Mind When Choosing An Executor

 Every situation is different.
 Seek proper legal advice if you have concerns about estate planning matters.

-Attorneys with the Rice & Quattrone, PC are admitted to practice in New Jersey and Pennsylvania.
-We serve residents of those states in a variety of estate planning matters and as the local representative for out-of-state executors and beneficiaries of wills and estates in New Jersey and Pennsylvania probate courts.
+Our attorneys at Rice & Quattrone, PC, are admitted to practice in New Jersey and Pennsylvania.
+We serve residents of those states in a variety of estate planning matters and as the local representatives for out-of-state executors and beneficiaries of wills and estates in New Jersey and Pennsylvania probate courts.

 Do you have questions about choosing an executor of an estate?
-Contact our Ocean City office for answers from one of our experienced estate planning lawyers.
+Contact us online for answers from one of our experienced estate planning lawyers.
+You can also reach us over the phone at 609-398-3447 or 856-673-0048.